 As school winds down, students everywhere will be toting a new grade level.
-Second graders will be in 3rd grade, 8th graders will make the scary transition into high school, and high school seniors will be throwing their caps in the air.
+Second graders will be in 3rd grade, 8th graders will make their exciting transition into high school, and high school seniors will be throwing their caps in the air.

 When your student promotes out of 12th grade: